 Demolition Permit Cost

-A demolition permit costs $80 and $200 on average.
+A demolition permit costs $100 and $450 on average.
 Some cities include demolition permits as part of an overall building permit.
-Demolition permits are required to either demolish an entire building or removing a wall when remodeling a room.
+Demolition permits are required when demolishing an entire house or removing a wall when remodeling.

 Building Inspection Fee